 To view the current eBay auctions for 1996 Select Certified Mirror Golds, click here.

 1996 Select Certified is a hobby-only, 144-card set issued in 6-card packs with an SRP of $4.99.
 Cards are printed on 24pt silver mirror mylar card stock with color photos, and gray and black backgrounds.
-The base set includes two versions of card #105 (Sal Fasano) – error with Livan Hernandez’ name printed on the card, and the corrected version.
+The base set includes two versions of card #105 (Sal Fasano): error with Livan Hernandez’ name printed on the card, and the corrected version.
 All parallel sets include just the error version of this card.
+Coincidentally, this is the only time the name, Livan Hernandez, appears in the 1996 Select Certified set; he never got a card of his own.

 |Set||Total Cards||Print Run(s)||Odds|